tjkhara/notes/linux_notes/1vim_revision.md

-# This is the vim revision notes doc
+# Working with text files

+## Has notes on vim also

 i is for insert mode